SPATIA: Multimodal Generation and Prediction of Spatial Cell Phenotypes: Ablation Analysis

 \section{Ablation \& Analysis}

-Table~\ref{tab:sub} reports an ablation on cell-type classification, starting from the cell-level backbone and incrementally adding: (i) reconstruction loss, (ii) multi-level hierarchy, (iii) cross-attention fusion.
-Adding the multi-level hierarchy produces the largest single improvement ($0.27$ loss $\downarrow$), underscoring the value of aggregation across scales.
-Collectively, these results show that each component meaningfully enhances our multi-scale representation.
+\xhdr{Model Component Effectiveness} Tab.~\ref{tab:sub} reports an ablation on cell classification following the settings in Sec.
+4.5, starting from the cell-level backbone and incrementally adding: (i) reconstruction loss, (ii) multi-level hierarchy, (iii) cross-attention fusion.
+Adding the multi-level hierarchy produces the largest single improvement, underscoring the value of aggregation across levels.

+Collectively, these results show that each component meaningfully enhances our multi-level representation.
+Removing niche-level context also leads to consistent degradation in both image fidelity and morphology correctness.
+Specifically, FID increases from 59.2 to 60.3 and KID from 2.04 to 2.24, showing poorer visual realism.
+Additionally, we test the cell-only variant of SPATIA to directly test whether the conditional flow is exploiting dataset co-occurrence rather than genuine spatial conditioning.
+This ablation isolates the effect of spatial context while keeping architectural capacity comparable.
+The results are shown in Fig.~\ref{fig:noise}.

+\xhdr{OT Robustness Analysis} To assess the robustness of our model to imperfect OT-based control-perturbed matching, we conducted a pairing-noise ablation.
+While our OT procedure incorporates lineage consistency and a spatial-adjacency penalty to discourage implausible matches, the flow model itself is designed to learn distributional perturbation directions rather than exact one-to-one trajectories.
+We therefore randomly corrupted 10-20\% of OT pairs by swapping perturbed targets within the same slide and retrained the flow module under identical settings.
+In Fig.~\ref{fig:noise}, performance degrades steadily with increasing noise (e.g., FID: 59.2 $\rightarrow$ 61.0 $\rightarrow$ 63.8), confirming that SPATIA remains stable under moderate pairing errors and does not rely on brittle correspondences during conditional generation.